geza3D/UMass-CTF-2024-Write-ups/readme.md

 *"I picked up this signal coming from a Bikini Bottom computer, but I have no idea what it means.
 Can you help me demodulate it?
 (The signal has been shifted to baseband.
 There is no audio in this file.
 The signal contains an english sentence repeated several times, modulated somehow onto the carrier.
 Enter the key as UMASS{\<some_sentence_here\>}, where everything between the angle brackets has been replaced with the lowercase version of the sentence that was transmitted.
 Example if Hello_there was transmitted the key would be UMASS{hello_there})."*

-### My approaches
+### Initial Approaches

-So, my journey into decoding waves began here.
-I've decided to try to figure this one out because I saw that there were not many solves for it, and that it was marked as *Beginner*.
-I didn't think that I would be able to solve this.

-But how do I analyze a wave?
-How do I get a message out of this?
+So, let's embark on the journey of decoding waves.
+It may seem daunting at first, but as I will show you, it's easier than it looks.

+Let me show you how I went about decoding my first ever radio signal.

-First, I started by looking up how I can read a wave file in python, so that I can actually do something with the data stored in the file.
+Firstly, I started by looking up how a wave file can be read in python, so that I can do something with the data stored in the file.

-Secondly, I wanted to plot out the signal, to see if there's somesort of repeating pattern in it.
-I used Audacity to get this plot:
+Secondly, I wanted to plot out the signal, to see if there's some sort of repeating pattern in it.
+We can use Audacity to get this plot:

 ![An image of red40-maxxing.wav plotted out in Audacity](red40-maxxing-wave.png)

+I was trying to look for something that was repeating in it but as you can see there's no noticeable pattern in it.

+### The Solution

-I was trying to look for something that was repeating in it, but I couldn't.
-So as an experiment, I tried checking what would happen if I took the positive points of the wave as 1 and the negative points of the wave as 0.
+As an experiment, I tried checking what would happen if I took the positive points of the wave as 1 and the negative points of the wave as 0.

-### My solution

-So finally, I ended up with this code which ended up giving me the flag:
+I ended up with this code:

 ```python
 import wave